1 Samuel 20: Analysis

-A continuing major theme in this chapter is how Saul's family acted against Saul and sided with David, especially Jonathan, who had previously managed to reconcile both of them, now was forced to take sides.
-Initially he stood by his father and his father's oath not to harm David (19:6) that he refused to believe that David was close to death, nonetheless he was willing to find out Saul's true intention during the Feast of the New Moon and to inform David using their agreed coded message about the outcome.
-At this time Saul explicitly told Jonathan that their dynasty of kingship could not be realized as long as David was alive.
-However, Saul's blind ambition had enlarged the extent of the rift between him and his family, to the point that his enmity towards David had 'isolated him from his own kin'.
+A continuing major theme in this chapter is how Saul's family acted against Saul and sided with David—especially Jonathan, who had previously managed to reconcile both of them and now was forced to take a side.
+Jonathan initially upheld his father's oath not to harm David (1 Samuel 19:6) and therefore refused to believe that David's life was in danger.
+Nevertheless, he agreed to test Saul's true intentions during the celebration of Rosh Chodesh (/hbo/; רֹאשׁ חֹדֶשׁ)—the New Moon festival of Judaism—and to inform David of the outcome using their prearranged coded signal.
+At this time, Saul explicitly told Jonathan that his dynasty of kingship, the House of Saul (בֵּית שָׁאוּל), could not be realized as long as David was alive.
+However, Saul's blind ambition had enlarged the extent of the rift between him and his family, to the point that his enmity towards David had "isolated him from his own kin".

 Jonathan and David renew their covenant (20:1–29)

 After escaping from Saul's pursuit in Naioth, David once again sought Jonathan to find out why Saul wanted to kill him.
-They agreed on a method whereby Jonathan, after establishing Saul's intention, would, unknown to anyone else, inform David.
+They agreed on a method whereby Jonathan, after establishing Saul's intention, would inform David, unknown to anyone else.

 Verse 5

-And David said to Jonathan, Indeed, tomorrow is the New Moon, and I should not fail to sit with the king to eat.
+And David said to Jonathan: Indeed, tomorrow is the New Moon, and I should not fail to sit with the king to eat.
 But let me go, that I may hide in the field until the third day at evening.